Self-Care for Nurses Because YOU Make a Difference

 Nursing is a unique profession that requires immense dedication and compassion.
 However, nurses must take preventive measures to avoid burnout, as it affects their health, job satisfaction and the quality of care they provide to patients.
 Without energy and empathy, nurses are more prone to making errors in their practice.
 Studies show that burnt-out nurses are more likely to deliver erratic and incomplete care; when nurses are withdrawn or unhappy in their role, patients take notice.

-There are several ways nurses can take strides to manage their physical and mental well-being to prevent burnout before it happens.
+There are several ways to ensure proper self-care in nursing roles, and it is vital for nurses to take strides to manage their physical and mental well-being to prevent burnout before it happens.

 First, nurses should talk to their supervisor or manager to discuss their workload and see if any changes can be made to alleviate some of the stress.
 Nurses can also consider taking a break or vacation to recharge and refocus.
 Taking a sabbatical after a particularly intensive and demanding work period can help nurses reset and rest.